AdaCore/spark2014/docs/ug/usage_scenarios.rst

   re-ordered by the compiler, thus leading to a possible overflow with one compiler and not another.
 For example, arithmetic operation ``A + B + C`` can be interpreted as ``(A + B) + C`` by one compiler, and ``A + (B + C)`` (after re-ordering) by another compiler.
-Note that GNAT always use the former version without re-ordering.
+Note that GNAT always uses the former version without re-ordering.
 See :ref:`Parenthesized Arithmetic Operations`.

 * In modes ``flow``, ``prove`` and ``all``, |GNATprove| issues high check